ChrisSantosLang/redscience/docs/source/usecases.rst

 or other not-yet-named dimension of intelligence)?

-Intelligence is measured in terms of the kinds of games which one being wins over another, so each dimension of intelligence can be expressed as a set of games (e.g. empathy can be expressed as games in which empathic players have advantage, perhaps because those games require collaboration with players with different skill-level and norms).
-The most comprehensive :doc:`Olympics <tournament>` would test every dimension of intelligence, so the legacy of making the most comprehensive Olympics more comprehensive (while maintaining elementality) is like the legacy of expanding the Periodic Table of the Elements:
+Intelligence is measured in terms of the kinds of games which one being wins more than another, so each dimension of intelligence can be expressed as a set of games (e.g. empathy can be expressed as games in which empathic players have advantage, perhaps because those games require collaboration with players who have different skill-levels and norms).
+The most comprehensive :doc:`Olympics <tournament>` would test every dimension of intelligence, so the legacy left by making the most comprehensive Olympics more comprehensive (while maintaining elementality) is like the legacy left by expanding the Periodic Table of the Elements:

 #.
 Identify the most comprehensive Olympics via the **Comparison Tab**